 Dry air in the printing industry can cause paper curl, web breaks and static build up; issues that are ever more regular in the winter months.
-When spooling the paper, printing presses may generate electrostatic charges, this can then mean that the pages become hard to seperate.
+When spooling the paper, printing presses may generate electrostatic charges, this can then mean that the pages become hard to separate.

 The optimum humidity for printing and paper storage conditions should be between 50-60% RH.
-Issues that can occur if the relative humidity is not at the correct level include:

 By using humidity control to stabilise the conditions, dimensional stability of paper and other hygroscopic materials in the print room is improved and therefore machine breaks and downtime is significantly reduced.
 Machinery will also be able to work at higher speeds.